department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 | <ul><li>The Veteran had a pay grade of **E-8 or E-9**, **and**</li><li>The Veteran had a VA service-connected disability rating of totally disabling for at least the 8 full years leading up to their death, **and**</li><li>You were married to the Veteran for those same 8 years</li></ul> | Increase payment to $1,599.33 |
 | You have 1 or more dependent children who are under age 18 | Add $325.77 per child |

-<h4>Example of how to use these tables to find your monthly payment</h4>
+<h4>Example of how to use these tables to figure out your monthly payment</h4>

-If you were the surviving spouse of a Veteran whose pay grade was **E-3**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under 18, you would calculate your monthly DIC payment as you see below.
+If you were the surviving spouse of a Veteran whose pay grade was **E-3**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under age 18, you would calculate your monthly DIC payment as you see below.

 $1,283.11 (basic rate) <br> + $280.09 (8-year provision rate for Veteran with pay grade of E-1 to E-7) <br> + $325.77 (rate for 1st eligible child) <br> + $325.77 (rate for 2nd eligible child) <br> = **$1,934.65 total monthly payment**

-If you were the surviving spouse of a Veteran whose pay grade was **E-9**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under 18, you would calculate your monthly DIC payment as you see below.
+If you were the surviving spouse of a Veteran whose pay grade was **E-9**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under age 18, you would figure out your monthly DIC payment as you see below.

 $1,599.33 (increased payment for Veteran with pay grade of E-8 or E-9, with 8-year provision) <br> + $325.77 (rate for 1st eligible child) <br> + $325.77 (rate for 2nd eligible child) <br> = **$2,250.87 total monthly payment**